Recycling deals

 9. Click Save.

-Understanding the Recycling Form
+Understanding the recycling form

 The recycling form captures the information Rizer needs to track the deal effectively.
 Let’s go through each section.

-Recycle Reason
+Recycle reason

 This is the most important field.
 It captures why the deal was lost, which affects: